-In the hour of the Microsoft’s Exchange 2016 release, some of you fellow admins are probably starting the day with heads burdened with different data migration scenarios, and your brain synapses are struggling to work out the fastest and easiest solution to achieve the aim of moving your mailbox databases to the newest Exchange or Office 365 servers.
+In the hour of the Microsoft’s Exchange 2016 release, some of you fellow admins are probably starting the day with heads burdened with different data migration scenarios, and your brain synapses are struggling to work out the fastest and easiest solution to achieve the aim of moving your mailbox databases to the newest Exchange or Microsoft 365 (Office 365) servers.
 It is easier said than done, especially when it comes to migrate huge organizations with scores of users whose work must remain uninterrupted in the process.
 Most often new mailboxes and mail flow are required to function immediately after the operation is accomplished.
 A good way to reach your goal is to perform migration in batches, migrating first the most needed data for users from the last relevant period of time, and then in the succeeding batch older data.

 This way of migration scenario allows you to control amounts of data basing on the scale of your organization.
 It is up to you to determine the amount of data for the first batch, would it be a part that involves migration for over 1000 users with one-week data, or less than 1000 with one-month data.
 Remember to consider how it may affect your network performance and on that basis carefully plan your migration by specifying the number of users and age of data.
 After you move the first, the most important batch, you may start to migrate the rest of the data.

-Whether you are moving your data to Exchange on-premises server or Office 365, you should try to determine the best migration method for your project.
-You may try to use Exchange solutions to achieve your aims by using e.g. hybrid migration or cutover migrations batches (when you move to Office 365), or just simply perform one-forest migrations in on-premises versions.
+Whether you are moving your data to Exchange on-premises server or Microsoft 365, you should try to determine the best migration method for your project.
+You may try to use Exchange solutions to achieve your aims by using e.g. hybrid migration or cutover migrations batches (when you move to Microsoft 365), or just simply perform one-forest migrations in on-premises versions.
 However, these solutions have different levels of complicacy and involve messing with scripts and cmdlets to filter out mailbox data based on age.
-Moreover, in case of migrations from legacy Exchange versions (2003 or 2007) to Exchange 2013 or 2016, you will have to perform so called “double hop migrations”, what even more complicates the operations.
+Moreover, in case of migrations from legacy Exchange versions (e.g. 2007) to Exchange 2013 or 2016, you will have to perform so called “double hop migrations”, what even more complicates the operations.
 It all requires very careful planning and adequate level of technical knowledge.

 CodeTwo migration software

 You may try to avoid all the hassle with CSV file batching, migration multi-stage pilot testing and complex hardware setups before you accomplish your migration.
-Instead of native Exchange solutions you may try to use dedicated CodeTwo Exchange or Office 365 migration applications.
+Instead of native Exchange solutions you may try to use dedicated CodeTwo Exchange or Microsoft 365 migration applications.

-To migrate Exchange data according to age parameters follow these steps:
+To migrate Exchange data according to age parameters, follow these steps:

 - Remember to take your time for optimizing and configuring the rest of options for the migration job e.g. choose the target server, set the scheduler option, use the mailbox automatch function, and so on.
-Revise your configurations in the Job summary pane.
+Revise your configurations in the Job summary step.